-101 - UNITED STATES HISTORY I - 5 CREDITS
+#101 - UNITED STATES HISTORY I - 5 CREDITS

->

-> This course fulfills 5 of the 10 credits of the NJ US History requirement.
-A chronological/topical survey of United States history from the Sectionalism (1844) to America on the World Stage (1929) is studied, with an emphasis on literacy and historical thinking skills.
+This course fulfills 5 of the 10 credits of the NJ US History requirement.
+A chronological/topical survey of United States history from the Sectionalism (1844) to America on the World Stage (1929) is studied, with an emphasis historical thinking skills, literacy.
 U.S. History I is taught within a global framework, with historical comparisons in different time periods receiving special emphasis.
-This course prepares students for the remaining courses in the social studies program, trains students for active citizenship in our society, and prepares students for in-depth study of social studies electives in the junior and senior years, and creates engaged, informed student citizens.
+This course prepares students for the remaining courses in the social studies program, prepares students for in-depth study of social studies electives in the junior and senior years, and creates engaged, informed student citizens.

->

-> #109 - UNITED STATES HISTORY I - Academic Assistance - 5 CREDITS
+#109 - UNITED STATES HISTORY I - Academic Assistance - 5 CREDITS

->

-> This course has the same objectives and proficiencies as #101 but is a developmental course intended for students who need instruction at a level to help them gain skills necessary for standards based assessments.
-Students are placed into this course based upon review of their standardized test performance on the PARCC, as well as other information provided by middle school faculty.
+This course has the same objectives and proficiencies as #101 but is a developmental course intended for students who need instruction at a level to help them gain skills necessary for standards based assessments.
+Students are placed into this course based upon review of their standardized test performance, as well as other information provided by middle school faculty.

->

-> Sophomores are required to choose either #122 United States History II, #125 Academic Assistance United States History II, #160 Advanced Placement United States History or US I, #101, #109 or AP #160 ( if following the Big History Pathway).
+Sophomores are required to choose either #122 United States History II, #125 Academic Assistance United States History II, #160 Advanced Placement United States History or US I, #101, #109 or AP #160 ( if following the Big History Pathway).